regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

 altererations and additional archetypes.

 ## Overview of archetypes
+The archetypes listed in the below sections are all the archetypes that can be used when modeling physical activity.

 ### Experimental archetypes
-The archetypes produced and available in this repository follows:
+The archetypes produced and available are listed below.
+These are meant to test new ideas and are not proposals for fully complete archetypes.
+They may thus have lacking descriptions, improper element names, missing quantity units and other issues that has not been addressed in order to not waste time on archetypes that later may be scrapped.

 * `openEHR-EHR-OBSERVATION.physical_activity.v0`

   Main archetype, can be used on its own or specialized.

   * `openEHR-EHR-OBSERVATION.physical_activity-walking_running.v0`

     Specialization of main archetype specific to walking or running activity.

   * `openEHR-EHR-OBSERVATION.physical_activity-cycling.v0`

     Specialization of main archetype specific to cycling activity.

   * `openEHR-EHR-OBSERVATION.physical_activity-swimming.v0`

     Specialization of main archetype specific to swimming activity.

 * `openEHR-EHR-CLUSTER.cumulative_elevation_change.v0`